 ARPU: Average Revenue Per User/Unit

-ARPU reflects how much money your company earns on average per user or software license.
+ARPU reflects how much your company earns per user or software license on average.

 CAC: Customer Acquisition Cost